 30. Roy Thompson Hall

-For the best orchestra, opera and musical performances, Roy Thompson Hall is the place to be.
+For the best orchestra, opera and musical performances, Roy Thompson Hall is the top classical music venue in Canada.

 Ed Mirvish was a beloved businessman in Toronto from the 1960s to the 1990s.
-He had venues like the discount store Honest Eds and his famous restaurant Eds Warehouse.
-But it was his love for the theatre that basically single-handedly revitalized the Toronto theatre scene.
+His love for the theatre that basically single-handedly revitalized the Toronto theatre scene.

 32. Rogers Centre